RuihanGao/visual-tactile-synthesis/README.md

 ### [Project Page](https://visual-tactile-synthesis.github.io/) | [Paper](https://arxiv.org/abs/2305.03051)

-We present a conditional image-to-image approach to synthesize the visual appearance and tactile geometry of different materials, given a handcrafted or DALL⋅E 2 sketch.
+**Content creation beyond visual outputs**: We present an image-to-image method to synthesize the visual appearance and tactile geometry of different materials, given a handcrafted or DALL⋅E 2 sketch.
 We then render the outputs on a surface haptic device like TanvasTouch® where users can slide on the screen to feel the rendered textures.

 [![Teaser video](https://img.youtube.com/vi/TdwPfwsGX3I/default.jpg)](https://youtu.be/TdwPfwsGX3I)